 Real-world engagement

 We have a strong track record of collaboration with government and industry partners for deploying our technology outside the lab.
 We apply our formal methods and seL4-based software stack to solve real-world problems, with verified guarantees that are unprecedented in the industry.
-Many of these collaborations now happen through the seL4 Foundation and its growing number of providers of services for the deployment of seL4.

 Examples of seL4 and Trustworthy Systems solving real-world problems